Microsoft's Content Marketplace: From Scraping to Licensing

 Cloudflare’s 402 Payment Required

-Cloudflare has been rolling out support for HTTP 402 (Payment Required) responses, which allow websites to signal that content access requires payment or licensing.
+Cloudflare has been rolling out support for HTTP 402 (Payment Required) responses, building on its earlier AI Labyrinth honeypot approach, which allow websites to signal that content access requires payment or licensing.
 This is a quiet but notable infrastructure change.
 When the CDN layer itself can enforce licensing requirements, the technical barrier to scraping licensed content becomes much higher.

-The following examples show how to handle 402 responses in your scraping code.
+The following examples show how to handle 402 responses in your scraping code, whether you are using a simple requests-based approach or a full Selenium setup.

 1